armandojaleo/CosmoEmbedings/docs/sdk_detailed.md

 1. **Block validation fails**:
    - Check that the block has all required fields
-   - Verify that the cosmic signature was generated at the correct location
+   - Verify that the cosmo signature was generated at the correct location
    - Ensure the timestamp is valid

 2. **Signature verification fails**: